cainrademan/Unity-Grass/README.md

 ### Grass clumping:

 The way the grass clumps together in the field can be controlled, for a less uniform, more organic look.
-This is meant to mimic the way grass grows patches in nature.
+This is meant to mimic the way grass grows in patches in nature.

 The grass is divided into cells generated using a procedural Voronoi algorithm.
 Each cell is assigned a clump id indexing into the list of user defined clumps.